Tusar78/Thinking-JavaScript/README.md

 ## What is Polymorphism?
 - In my opinion: Polymorphism is one of the four pillars of Object Oriented Programming.
 "Polymorphism" means polymorphism.
 Polymorphism in JavaScript refers to the idea of reusing a single piece of code more than once.

+## What is Object?
+- An "object" is a combination of one or more properties.
+Properties are a combination of key and value.
+Key's value can also be a function.
+The function used as the value of the key is called the method.